MrSIHAB/easykv/README.md

 const Product = new Collection("product");
 ```

+<span style="color: #00ffd0; font-weight: bold">Defination :</span> DenoKV
-Defination: DenoKV supports multiple keys.
+supports multiple keys.
 We use first key as collection.
-Here,
+Here, use passed `user`
-use passed `user` string in parameter.
-This will make a new collection to
-database as user.
+string in parameter.
+This will make a new collection to database as user.

-- save some data to database.
+### save some data to database.

 ```typescript
 import { Collecion } from "@easykv/easykv";